-EQS 4110 Equine Health and Diseases (3 or 4)
+EQS 4110 Equine Health & Diseases (3)

-This course provides an in-depth exploration of issues relating to equine health management, including signs of health and illness; diseases and their causes; preventative and maintenance care measures; and emergency care for horses; 2-3 hours of lecture per week, 2 hours of lab as required.
+This course provides an in-depth exploration of issues relating to equine health management, including signs of health and illness; diseases and their causes; preventative and maintenance care measures; and emergency care for horses.
+Offered every other year; 2-3 hours of lecture per week, 2 hours of lab as required.
 Prerequisite: AGR 2030; VET 1020